Goniometer: Surface tension

 Surface tension exists because the molecules inside a liquid experience roughly equal cohesive forces in all directions, but molecules at the surface experience larger attractive forces toward the liquid than toward gas.

 Contact angle goniometers can also determine the surface tension for any liquid in gas or the interfacial tension between any two liquids.
 If the difference in densities between the two fluids is known, the surface tension or interfacial tension can be calculated by the pendant drop method.
 An advanced instrument often called a goniometer / tensiometer includes software tools that measure surface tension and interfacial tension using the pendant drop, inverted pendant drop, and sessile drop methods, in addition to contact angle.
 A centrifugal adhesion balance relates the contact angles to the adhesion of the drop to the surface.
 A gonioreflectometer measures the reflectivity of a surface at a number of angles.

 Positioning

 A miniature electro-mechanical goniometer stage.
 This type of stage is used primarily in the field of lasers and optics.

 A positioning goniometer or goniometric stage is a device that rotates an object precisely about a fixed axis in space.
-It is similar to a linear stage—however, rather than move linearly relative to its base, the stage platform rotates partially about a fixed axis above the mounting surface of the platform.
+It is similar to a linear stage: however, rather than moving linearly relative to its base, the stage platform rotates partially about a fixed axis above the mounting surface of the platform.
 Positioning goniometers typically use a worm drive with a partial worm wheel fixed to the underside of the stage platform meshing with a worm in the base.
-The worm gear may be rotated manually, or by a motor in automated positioning systems.
+The worm gear may be rotated manually or by a motor in automated positioning systems.